How Coconut Oil is Made - The Lucy Bee Guide

 Caring for the Environment

-We use recyclable glass jars for packing our 300ml, 500ml and 1 litre Coconut Oils and to further encourage recycling, we use easy peel labels.
+We use recyclable glass jars for packing our 300ml and 500ml Coconut Oils and to further encourage recycling, we use easy peel labels.

 Added to all of this, Lucy Bee always supports Fair Trade.
 As such, we are accountable to the Fair Trade Sustainability Alliance, who ensure that we always honour our Fair Trade commitment of fairer wages and supporting sustainable community developments.
 Quite frankly, we wouldn’t have it any other way.